llafuente/language-spec/compiler/compilation-phases.md

 4. Expand metaprogramming.

-The compiler shall execute step 1 for generated code.
+The compiler shall execute step 1 for generated code but only once.

-If the compiler reach this step twice times it shall raise an error.
+If the compiler reach this step twice it shall raise an error.

 Metaprogramming must not generate more metaprogramming.